What is an office supply tracking system, and why is it needed?

 Designate a gatekeeper for your office supply inventory room

 Your office supplies should be housed in a room or closet with limited access or may be locked and opened only with the permission of the employee to whom you've assigned that responsibility.
 Plenty of companies have taken this step but use the honor system with employees who take supplies.

 They may have established a "one per customer per month" limit, for example, or perhaps employees are required to sign out on a log the supplies they take.
 In either scenario, it's easy for employees to forget to log out their items or to misrepresent what they took.
 Supplies will probably fall through the cracks and run out sooner than expected.
 This is where a formal tracking system should come into play.

 You do need to formalize your expectations in writing so that employees may be referred back to them in the event of confusion or a violation of policies.
 You'll also want to take into consideration delivery times.

 Asset Panda understands the importance of tracking the little things your company relies on throughout the day.
-It's hard to keep track of all of your moving parts.
+It takes a lot of work to track all your moving parts.
 That's why we created our flexible, easy-to-use inventory tracking system to help you stay on top of your office inventory.
-Our program will change to meet your needs, so you can manage everything you rely on to get your job done.
+Our program will change to meet your needs so you can manage everything you rely on to get your job done.